The Paperboy (2012 film)

 The Paperboy is a 2012 American crime drama thriller film co-written and directed by Lee Daniels and based on Pete Dexter's 1995 novel of the same name.
-The novel was inspired by a true story.
 It follows Miami reporter Ward Jansen who returns to his hometown in Florida to investigate a murder case involving a death row inmate.
-The film stars Matthew McConaughey, Zac Efron, Nicole Kidman, David Oyelowo, John Cusack and Macy Gray.
+The film stars Matthew McConaughey, Zac Efron, David Oyelowo, Macy Gray, John Cusack, and Nicole Kidman.

 The film was produced by Daniels, Hilary Shor, Avi Lerner, Ed Cathell III, and Cassian Elwes.
-It premiered at the 2012 Cannes Film Festival on May 24, 2012 and October 5, 2012 worldwide.
+It premiered at the 2012 Cannes Film Festival on May 24, 2012, and October 5, 2012, worldwide.
 It grossed $102,706 in its opening weekend and $3.8 million worldwide, against a budget of $12.5 million, making it a box office bomb.
 Despite its mixed reviews, Kidman's performance drew Golden Globe and Screen Actors Guild Award nominations.

 Plot

 In the summer of 1969, Anita, former maid of the Jansen family, recounts the events surrounding Ward Jansen, an idealistic reporter for The Miami Times, who returns to his hometown of Lately, Florida, to investigate the controversial murder conviction of Hillary Van Wetter, a brutish alligator hunter sentenced to death for the 1965 killing of a corrupt local sheriff.
 Ward and his colleague, Yardley Acheman—an English-accented journalist—aim to expose procedural flaws in the trial, including lost evidence they attribute to systemic injustice.
 Their efforts intersect with Charlotte Bless, an Alabama woman who, after exchanging letters with Van Wetter, believes him innocent and plans to marry him upon his exoneration.

 Ward enlists his younger brother, Jack, as a driver for the investigation.
 Jack, a college dropout working as a paperboy for their estranged father W.W.’s local newspaper, becomes infatuated with Charlotte.
 Their relationship is complicated by Charlotte’s open sexuality; she rebuffs Jack’s advances to preserve their friendship, though she later saves his life after a jellyfish sting by urinating on his wounds—an act sensationalized by W.W. in his newspaper, sparking tension between Jack and Yardley.
 During a subsequent altercation, Jack directs a racial slur at Yardley, straining their rapport and unsettling Anita, Jack’s confidante and maternal figure since his mother’s departure.

 The investigation leads the group to Van Wetter’s uncle, Tyree, a reclusive swamp dweller.
 Tyree reluctantly provides an alibi, claiming he and Van Wetter were stealing sod from an Ormond Beach golf course the night of the murder.
 While Yardley asserts he verified the alibi with an anonymous developer, Ward grows suspicious of Yardley’s motives.
 His doubts intensify after a violent incident at a bar leaves Ward severely beaten.
 Jack, witnessing the aftermath, attacks one assailant but is unable to prevent his brother’s hospitalization.